yamotech/activerecord-dbt/README.md

       - unique
       - not_null
     - name: name
-      description: Write a description of the 'tags.#{name}' column.
+      description: Write a description of the 'tags.name' column.
       tests:
       - unique
       - not_null